 - Federal Gains Tax

-All in all, the amount of tax imposed on the sale of farmland can range anywhere from between 20% to 50% depending on all of the variable conditions.
-With this in mind, eliminating any of the taxation is a surefire way to save a bit of money during the sales process.
+All in all, the amount of tax imposed on the sale of farmland can range anywhere from between 20% to 50%.
+This is depending on all of the variable conditions.
+With that, eliminating any of the taxations is a surefire way to save a bit of money during the sales process.

 1031 Exchange Farmland

 As we mentioned earlier, using a 1031 exchange is a great way to lower or eliminate capital gains taxes on the sale of farmland.
-A 1031 farmland exchange can be used when another property is purchased that is similar to it.
+A 1031 farmland exchange is useable when another property that is under purchaseis similar to it.
 In buying a “like-kind” asset, former farmland owners are not required to pay capital gains tax on the sale of their estate.

 1031 Exchange Farmland – Requirements

 In order to qualify for a reduction in capital gains tax with a 1031 farmland exchange, the following timeline must be true:

 - The same taxpayer sells and purchases both assets.